Applying for care benefits

 Reasons for appeal

-To begin with, you only need to inform the long-term care insurance fund in a few sentences that you do not agree with the assessment decision.
+To begin with, you only need to inform the long-term care insurance fund in a few sentences that you are lodging an appeal against their decision.
+You can use the sample letter provided by consumer advice centers for this purpose.

 It is then important to carefully set out the reasons for your appeal.
 This is not mandatory, but increases the chance of success.
 The reasons do not have to be given within the appeal period.
 If the long-term care insurance fund sets a processing deadline, you can extend it in consultation with the long-term care insurance fund if, for example, you need more time to obtain medical documents.